andrewdisley/realchange-cms/hugo/content/how-it-works/_index.md

     grassroots groups, our council, local businesses and individuals with the ambition to end Homelessness in Doncaster.**
   button:
-    text: 'Change the way you GIVE here '
+    text: Change the way you GIVE here
     url: 'https://www.justgiving.com/realhelpdoncaster'
 where:
   body: >-
     For every £1 donated, 95p goes directly to helping someone looking for support, and not a penny on the Campaign.
 This is because the Real Help partners have committed the time and energy of their teams to help support the campaign.
   heading: Where do your donations go?